-- # touch /etc/use_dsa_with_iptables

-- # service iptables restart

-- # service ip6tables restart

-- 7. Deep Security Relay's communication direction must be set to agent-initiated; otherwise, the rule update might fail to apply.

-- 8. When you install Deep Security Agent, only send the installer (msi, rpm) file to the destination machine.
+- # touch /etc/use\dsa\with\iptables - # service iptables restart - # service ip6tables restart - 8.
+Install multiple dedicated Deep Security Relays to achieve redundancy and optimize the bandwidth usage.
+At least one Deep Security Relay is required for a Deep Security environment, but a minimum of two is recommended.
+It is also recommended to deploy dedicated servers for Deep Security Relay. - 9.
+Deep Security Relay's communication direction must be set to bidirectional otherwise the rule update might fail to apply. - 10.
+Anti-malware functionality might have some problems if a 10.0 Deep Security Manager activates a 10.3 Deep Security Agent.
+We recommend using Deep Security Manager 12.0 to manage Deep Security 10.0,11,0 and 12.0. - 11.
+When you install Deep Security Agent, only send the installer (msi, rpm) file to the destination machine.
 The plug-ins can be deployed to Deep Security Agent based on policy.